bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 - `bmc`: The bounded model checker engine
 - `all`: Runs both engines

-Refer to the [Solidity documentation](https://docs.soliditylang.org/en/latest/smtchecker.html#model-checking-engines) for more information on the engines.
+Refer to the [Ylem documentation](https://docs.soliditylang.org/en/latest/smtchecker.html#model-checking-engines) for more information on the engines.

 ###### `model_checker.invariants`